-- 4. Physiotherapist (PT) and Artisan - (a) Special schools for children with PD, special schools for children with SID and the special school for children with VI cum ID may appoint 0.5 PT for every 15 students and one artisan to support every 2 PTs.
+- 4. Physiotherapist (PT) and Artisan - (a) Schools for children with PD, schools for children with SID and the school for children with VI cum ID may appoint 0.5 PT for every 15 students and one artisan to support every 2 PTs.